Ehrismann Residence

 26 of 39 in Yokohama

-Ehrismann Residence (エリスマン邸), built in 1926 by Czech architect Antonin Raymond, is an architectural gem.
-Originally designed as a home for Swiss businessman Fritz Ehrismann, the house features a dining room, drawing room, bedrooms, and a sun room.
-It was relocated to its current location in 1990, preserving its historical charm.
+Ehrismann Residence (エリスマン邸), designed in 1926 by Czech architect Antonin Raymond, is a stunning example of early 20th-century architecture.
+Originally built as the residence of Swiss businessman Fritz Ehrismann, the house boasts a variety of rooms, including a dining room, drawing room, bedrooms, and a sunroom.
+In 1990, the house was carefully relocated to its current location, preserving its historical integrity and charm.
+The building’s architectural details, including its blend of Western and Japanese influences, provide a glimpse into the refined lifestyle of its original owners.

 Hours and Fees